markclements/website/Pores.md

 [![*Aquaporin*](./img/aquaporinandwater2.jpg)](http://www.youtube.com/watch?v=1Uw6u0fzNsE)

 > *An aquaporin.
-Click the image to see an animation of these water channels work!*
+Click the image to see an animation of these water channels at work!*

 They increase the permeability of the membrane to water and other small hydrophilic molecules.